Title: Deep Work: Rules for Focused Success in a Distracted World

 Pages: 137

-Deep Work is a compelling exploration into the transformative potential of focused, undistracted work.
+Deep Work is a powerful look at the incredible potential of focused, undistracted work.

-Cal Newport argues that the ability to engage in deep work—cognitively demanding tasks that require your full attention—sets one apart in a world dominated by shallow, easily replicable tasks.
+Cal Newport makes the case that being able to do deep work—tasks that really challenge your mind and require your full attention—sets you apart in a world full of shallow, easy-to-repeat tasks.

 As a result, I gave this book a rating of 9.0/10.